minprog/info/welkom/install/uv/index.md

 - manage Python packages required for each course
 - how to run your Python programs

 There are other ways to manage Python!
-But below, we try to provide a consistent experience that is useful in a university setting.
+But in this tutorial, we try to provide a consistent experience that is useful in a university setting.

 ## Background on files and folders

 If you are new to programming, it is important to understand how files and folders work.

 - A **folder** (also called a directory) is a container that can hold files and other folders.
-- A **file** is a document or piece of data, such as a Python program (`.py`).
+- A **file** is a document or piece of data, such as a Python program (the name will end in `.py`), but it could also literally be a data file (for example, ending in `.csv`).

 Think of it like this: